Best Portable Chargers and Power Banks Android Central 2020

-Aukey's pack is bigger than Anker's on paper, but I've greatly preferred phone-shaped power banks because with these types of banks you can easily tell where it will and won't fit: if your phone will fit there, this battery pack will fit there.
-This philosophy is especially helpful when you're charging with the bank and your phone in a single pocket together, as two flat narrow slabs fit better in a pocket together than one flat slab and one stout pillar.
+Aukey's pack is bigger than Anker's on paper, but I've greatly preferred phone-shaped power banks.
+With these types of banks, you can easily tell where it will and won't fit; if your phone fits there, this battery pack will fit there.
+This philosophy is especially helpful when you're charging with the bank and your phone in a single pocket together, as two flat, narrow slabs fit better in a pocket together than one flat slab and one stout pillar.

 - Great flat size with three ports

 - More affordable than Anker